 - Dialogue skills working alongside people who use family violence to support shifts towards transformative change

 - How our practices and interventions centre the experiences of those who have experienced violence and continuously challenge the culture of beliefs and systems which enable family violence

 There are a number of assessment tasks involved as well as a required completion of a 20-week group work student placement.

-Click the following link for frequently asked questions about the Graduate Certificate in Client Assessment and Case Management, provided by Swinburne University of Technology (RTO Code 3059).
+Click the following link for frequently asked questions about the Graduate Certificate in Client Assessment and Case Management.

 Advancing Practice: MBCP Co-Facilitator’s Workshop Series